 Though it is tempting to be near the Pyramid, just don’t do it yet.
 Walk/explore at your own pace.
 Your destination is the smallest pyramid first because that’s where most visitors don’t go.
 Believe me, when you arrive there, you’ll be the one exploring it.

 Drink your water and eat some chocolate bars.
 The farther you are from the crowd and the farther you are from the Pyramids, the better the view is.
 And the better your photographs, too!

 Go to the hill.

-There’s a hill right in front the three small Pyramids (they are few steps next to Pyramid of Menkaure).
-This hill has some kind of a small post which is visible from the three pyramids.
+There’s a hill right in front of the three small Pyramids (they are a few steps next to the Pyramid of Menkaure).
+This hill has some kind of small post that is visible from the three pyramids.
 Go there and be awed at the awesome view of the Pyramids with Cairo in the background!
 (Look at the pic above).

 From the hill, do not walk on your left.